Max Gilardi

-Max John Gilardi (/dʒɪˈlɑːrdi/ jil-AR-dee; born January 28, 1988), also known as Max G or his Internet pseudonym HotDiggedyDemon, is an American internet personality, YouTuber, cartoonist, animator, and voice actor.
-He is best known for his PONY.MOV web series, a parody of the popular children's animated television series My Little Pony: Friendship Is Magic, other viral videos, and his media analysis series known as Brain Dump.
+Max John Gilardi (/dʒɪˈlɑːrdi/ jil-AR-dee; born January 28, 1988), also known as Max G. or his pseudonym hotdiggedydemon, is an American internet personality, YouTuber, cartoonist, animator, and voice actor.
+He is best known for his PONY.MOV web series, a gorey adult-oriented parody of the popular children's animated television series My Little Pony: Friendship Is Magic, other viral videos, and his media analysis series known as Brain Dump.

 Early life and education

-Gilardi was born in Massachusetts in 1988.
+Max John Gilardi was born on January 28, 1988.
 He is of Italian descent and has an older sister.
 He attended the Art Institute of Boston briefly before dropping out after one of four years in an animation major.

-Career
+Internet career

+Early career (2003–2010)

-Gilardi, under the name "HotDiggedyDemon", first started creating Flash animations in the mid-2000s on Newgrounds as a teenager.
+Gilardi, under the name "hotdiggedydemon", first started creating Flash animations in the mid-2000s on Newgrounds as a teenager.
 Among shorts, he would experiment in launching his own original cartoon.
 These early efforts included Adam Android, about a superpowered robot boy, and Spookyville USA, about a town of monsters.
 In 2007, he began uploading his work to his YouTube channel.

 That year, he created the Jerry series, a collection of web animations detailing the terrible and mundane life of a man named Jerry, and people related to him.

-In 2010, he created the Wacky Game Jokez, 4 Kidz! series, also known as WGJ4K, starring a fictional criminal named Mickey the Dick who is kidnapped by a corporation specializing in video-game parody content.
-In addition to creating animations, he co-hosted the Wisenheimers podcast with fellow animator Yotam Perel, also known as LazyPillow or LazyMuffin, from 2010 to 2012.
+In 2010, he created the Wacky Game Jokez, 4 Kidz! series, starring a fictional criminal named Mickey the Dick who is kidnapped by a corporation specializing in video-game parody content.
+In addition to creating animations, Gilardi co-hosted the Wisenheimers podcast with fellow animator Yotam Perel, also known as LazyPillow or LazyMuffin, from 2010 to 2012.

-In 2011, Gilardi was contacted by Nickelodeon asking if he would be interested in pitching an animated series to the television network.
-Gilardi traveled to the Nickelodeon Animation Studio in Burbank, California to pitch a cartoon featuring his original character "Fishworth."
-However, plans for this and other concepts ultimately fell through and a show would not be picked up.
-He would return to Nickelodeon for a short period of freelance work on SpongeBob SquarePants.
-In an interview with YouTuber Dovendraw in August 2023, Gilardi stated that in retrospect, having a TV show was a "crazy upheaval" he wasn't sure he was capable of.
+PONY.MOV and parody videos (2011–2015)

-From 2011 to 2013, he gained notoriety for releasing his six-part video parody of My Little Pony: Friendship Is Magic, PONY.MOV, an adult animated dark comedy web series in the art style of John Kricfalusi and Spümcø's The Ren & Stimpy Show.
+From 2011 to 2013, Gilardi gained notoriety for releasing his six-part video parody of My Little Pony: Friendship Is Magic, PONY.MOV, an adult animated dark comedy web series in the art style of John Kricfalusi and Spümcø's The Ren & Stimpy Show.
 The series obtained a spin-off in the form of a Tumblr webcomic, Ask Jappleack, and each video highlights a different character from the main cast of the television series.

-He also gained notability for his comedic parodies of video games such as Five Nights at Freddy's, Cuphead, and Animal Crossing, due to their dark nature and subversive themes.
+Gilardi also gained notability for his comedic parodies of video games such as Five Nights at Freddy's, Cuphead, and Animal Crossing, due to their dark nature and subversive themes.
 The Animal Crossing parody has Isabelle, an innocent character in the game, worshipping Karl Marx.